Which school should I put first?

 Although I applied for Dane Court my child has been offered a place at another school.
 How can I pursue a place at Dane Court?

-If your child is due to start secondary school in September 2019 you can appeal between 1 March and 29 March 2019 to guarantee that your appeal will be heard by 16 June 2019.
+If your child is due to start secondary school in September 2023 you can appeal between 1 March and 28 March 2023 to be considered on time and to guarantee the appeal is heard within the normal round of school appeals.
 For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.
 For late applications, appeals should be heard within 40 schools days from the deadline for lodging appeals where possible, or within 30 schools days of the appeals being lodged.

-What happens if my son/daughter does not pass the Kent Test?
+What happens if my child does not pass the Kent Test?

-If your son/daughter does not gain the required scores to gain admission to Dane Court but you believe your son/daughter is best suited to a grammar school education, please put Dane Court on the Common Application Form.
-This will mean that you can appeal for a place at the school in March after you have been informed of the high school that has been awarded to your son/daughter.
-You need to do this before 13 April at the latest, otherwise you will miss having your appeal heard alongside other Year 6 appeals.
-The appeals panel does not make any decision about offering places until all appeals that were submitted by 31 March have been heard for Year 6 into Year 7.
-Each appeal hearing usually takes 20-30 minutes and you will be invited to attend to present the case for your child.
+If your child does not obtain the required scores to gain admission to Dane Court but you believe they are best suited to a grammar school education, please put Dane Court on the Common Application Form.
+This will mean that you can appeal for a place at the school in March after you have been informed of the high school that has been awarded to them.
+You need to do this before 28 March at the latest, otherwise you will miss having your appeal heard alongside other Year 6 appeals.
+The appeals panel does not make any decision about offering places until all appeals that were submitted by 28 March have been heard for Year 6 into Year 7.
+Each appeal hearing usually takes 20-30 minutes.
 The high number of appeals usually means that this can take around two weeks.
 These usually take place in late May or early June.

-How can my son/daughter take the Kent Test if the official testing dates have been missed?
+How can my child take the Kent Test if the official testing dates have been missed?

-If your son/daughter has not taken the Kent Test, please contact county admissions for advice.
+If your son/daughter has not taken the Kent Test, please contact Kent County Admissions for advice.

 New to Kent?

-If you are moving into Kent, you need to contact the education authority about making an application to a secondary school.
+If you are moving into Kent, you need to contact Kent County Council about making an application to a secondary school.